GageHoweTamu/SC-FreqModulator/README.md

 # SC-FreqModulator
-Frequency modulates a signal with its sidechain input
+Future project: frequency modulates a signal with its sidechain input

 ChatGPT's comments: